rory81/the_reading_list/README.md

 Create an instance of PyMongo and add the app into that by adding "mongo = PyMongo(app)" to the python file.

+### **app.py**
+The python file app.py was created for the flask routes and python code.

+Add the underlining to the app.py file:

+---standard python library---
+import os

 ### **Flask**
 Flask was installed by using pip3 install flask.
-For python 3 use pip3 and not pip.
+For python 3 you may have to use pip3 and not pip.
 (gitpod doesn't need the addition of sudo, but if you are working on a different IDE the command sudo pip3 install flask is probably needed)
 Add the following to the app.py file: from flask import Flask

 create a Flask app by adding 'app = Flask(__name__)' to the python file

+Add the underlining to the app.py file:

+---to be able to hash (and reverse the hash of) the password--- from werkzeug.security import generate_password_hash, check_password_hash

 ### **Connect Flask to MongoDB**
 To get Flask talking to MongoDB a third party library needs to be installed by entering 'pip3 install flask-pymongo' in the terminal.